 I had followed these steps when I had gotten both Lulu (almost 5 years ago) and Juju (1.75 years ago) home.
 Both of these sweet females trusted me after a year of my efforts of bonding with them.

 If your new bird is the second pet, keep his/her cage next to your first bird's cage.
 This will help in familiarizing them with each other without any unnecessary issues (fights or screaming).

-1. Take the New Bird Out of the Cage
+1. Taking the New Bird Out of the Cage

-- Keep the bird in the cage for at least a week before taking him/her out.
-Make sure the wings are clipped to an extent so that he/she doesn't get hurt when in unfamiliar places of the house.
+- Keep the bird in the cage for at least a week before taking her out.
+Make sure the wings are clipped to an extent that she doesn't get hurt when in unfamiliar places of the house.

-- Do not touch the bird or try to grasp him/her in your hands to take him/her out.
+- Do not touch the bird or try to grasp her in your hands to take her out.
 Just let the cage rest on the ground with the open end pointing towards you (as shown in the video below).
-If the bird wishes to come out and explore, he/she will do so.
-If not, let the bird take time.
+If the bird wishes to come out and explore, she will do so.
+If not, let the bird take her time.

-- If you wish to keep the bird back in the cage, gently put the cage (the bars part) above him/her and he/she will get on a perch.
+- If you wish to keep the bird back in the cage, gently put the cage (the bars part) above her and she will get on a perch.
 Then, you can attach it with the bottom part.
 Do not touch/hold the bird.

 2. Keep Your Voice Soft

 - Birds prefer listening to soft sounds.
 Keep your voice low whenever you speak to the bird.
-He/she will come to recognize your voice and associate it with positive feelings.
+She will come to recognize your voice and associate it with positive feelings.

 - Soft voices may help the bird feel at ease with time.
-He/she won't feel intimidated by your presence then.
+She won't feel intimidated by your presence then.